Dev-Attaway/SQL-employee-tracker/README.md

 7. [Questions](#questions)

 ## Description
 Developers frequently have to create interfaces that allow non-developers to view and interact with information stored in databases easily.
-These interfaces are called content management systems (CMS). this application servers a model for building a potential database using [MySQL](https://www.mysql.com/) and [node.js](https://nodejs.org/en).
+These interfaces are called content management systems (CMS). this application server as a model for building a potential database using [MySQL](https://www.mysql.com/) and [node.js](https://nodejs.org/en).

 ## Usage
 This application is accessed through a CLI or an integrated terminal and must have [node.js](https://nodejs.org/en) to execute  the initialization from the CLI.